-A. Answer the Following Question
+Answer the Following Question

-1. Are the institution's calendar and term lengths, including non-standard terms, within the range of good practice in higher education?
-Do they contribute to an academic environment in which students receive a rigorous and thorough education?
+1. Are the institution's calendar and term lengths, including non-standard terms, within the rar of good practice in higher education?
+Do they contribute to an academic environment in what students receive a rigorous and thorough education?

-Yes 🗌 No
+⊠ Yes □ No

+Comments:

 Johnson County Community College offers a standard 17-week semesters with 2 start dates, along with an 8-week summer term with 1 start date.

 Terms also run from 52 weeks to 1 week with numerous start times depending on the term length.
 These appear to be scheduled within the normal semester and are not considered to be non-standard.

-B. Recommend HLC Follow-Up, If Appropriate
+Recommend HLC Follow-Up, If Appropriate